 4. Amalfi Coast

-- Explore the sprawling Caserta Palace, which was modelled after the Palace of Versailles and contains a 300-acre park
+- Explore the sprawling Caserta Palace, which was modelled after the Palace of Versailles and contains a 300-acre park.

-- Stop by local villages and wander around the local ceramic shops for unique traditional souvenirs
+- Stop by local villages and wander around the local ceramic shops for unique traditional souvenirs.

-- Savour a five-star authentic Italian meal of seafood, wine and cheese at one of the area’s top-class restaurants
+- Savour a five-star authentic Italian meal of seafood, wine and cheese at one of the area’s top-class restaurants.

 Italy’s Amalfi Coast is known for its winding roads, gorgeous pastel-colored hilltop villages, and sandy beaches.
-The area is also home to some of the country’s grandest hotels and restaurants, make it one of Europe’s top destinations for luxury travelers.
+The area is also home to some of the country’s grandest hotels and restaurants, make it one of Europe’s top destinations for luxurious travels.
 For the ultimate Amalfi Coast experience, rent an old sports car and take it for a spin from one coastal town to the next — or charter a boat instead!
 Either way, the views are stunning.

 What makes it luxury: The Amalfi Coast is essentially Italy’s equivalent of the French Riviera, so get ready to bask in exotic sports cars, stylish tourists, and some of the region’s best restaurants.